 This means having best practices in place, such as not coming across as a phishing scam, or not purchasing email lists.
-To help your business master the art of email marketing, we compiled a few best practices to follow for maximum conversions and increased sales.
+To help your business master the art of email marketing, we compiled a few best email marketing practices to follow for maximum conversions and increased sales.
 Let’s take a deeper look!

-You probably get emails from companies you don’t know, and businesses you never opted into an email list for.
+You probably get emails from companies you don’t know, and businesses you never opted in to an email list for.
 How did they get your email?
 They bought it.
-This is intrusive and can result in poor email marketing results, since it is essentially a cold call, but possibly worse.
+This is intrusive and can result in poor email marketing results since it is essentially a cold call, but possibly worse.

 The fact of the matter is that email lists should be of people that opted in to hear more from your business.
-You can set up an email capture on your website, and use social media to reach your audience for more emails too.
+You can set up email capture on your website, and use social media to reach your audience for more emails too.
 Getting maximum ROI is about reaching those who want to hear from you via email.
 Not random people.
-It’s also a good idea to use an email verifier to check your list for invalid or abandoned email addresses, this improves the deliverability and effectiveness of your campaign as a whole.
+It's also a good idea to use an email verifier to check your list for invalid or abandoned email addresses, this improves the deliverability and effectiveness of your campaign as a whole.

-Your primary message and the offering, also known as the call-to-action (CTA), needs to be above the fold on the email.
+Your primary message and the offering, also known as the call-to-action (CTA), need to be above the fold on the email.
 It is important to remember that people tend not to read emails all the way through.
-In most cases, they read the above the fold and scan the rest quickly.
+In most cases, they read above the fold and scan the rest quickly.

 In fact, nearly 70 percent of people won’t see your CTA if it is buried below the fold.
 This means you need to put your primary message and CTA above the fold.
 CTA should also be mentioned at least three times throughout the email, and in some visual form if possible.
 This can increase site traffic as well.

 Personalized content is what consumers want, and your audience is most likely no different.
 The first place to start is your email greeting.
-Any emails with greetings like, “Hello Valued Customer” or “Dear Subscriber” will probably go straight to trash.
+Any emails with greetings like, “Hello Valued Customer” or “Dear Subscriber” will probably go straight to the trash.

 Getting personal also means using trigger words like “you” and “your.”
 For example, a good personal email could mention an interest they entered into the email capture.